rajkumarvenkatasamy/date-time-dimension/README.md

 - Oracle
 - DB2

-Just configure the jdbc driver properties and you are good to go
+Just configure the jdbc driver properties and you are good to go.

+`Note:`

+Except for H2 DB, if you are using any other relational database, just ensure that the Database already exists.
+The application will auto create `dim_date` and `dim_time` tables.

 ### Download
 * You could use the jar - datetime-dimension-<version>.jar - available as part of this repository in